patrickstocklin/git-local-test/README.md

-This is my master branch, develop should fork off of me
+This is my develop branch, we're going to commit to this